08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

     |- potentially
     |- automate market analyses/research
     |- largely manual
-    |- knowing what products individuals of specfic demographics gravitate to
+    |- such as knowing what products individuals of specfic demographics gravitate to

     |- by utilizing audio devices coupled
     |- this developed predictive power model
     |- product/market insights may be achieved
     |-  obtained faster
     |- therefore driving market growth

     |- audio data